French military frees hostages in Burkina Faso, two commandos killed

 But the so-called G5 force has been hobbled by delays in disbursing the money and poor coordination between the five countries, while insecurity has escalated in the border region between Mali, Niger and Burkina Faso.

-Reporting by Richard Lough, additional reporting by Michel Rose and Sophie Louet, editing by John Irish, Editing by William Maclean
+Additional reporting by John Irish and Michel Rose; Editing by William Maclean